siodb/siodb/docs/dev/designs/RestServer.md

 ## Overview

-Siodb must to provide an integrated REST Server that can work in parallel with theSQL front-end.
+Siodb must to provide an integrated REST Server that can work in parallel with the SQL front-end.
 It would only work per table and allow users to push/retrieve data through REST.
 The server will operate as a distinct process called `siodb_rest_server`.
 The server will convert REST queries into the IOMgr engine requests, send them to IOMgr, receive response, convert it to JSON and send